 In 2006, Adventureland added two more rides.
 The “Splash Over” is a new dimension in rides combining the high flying thrills of a traditional park ride with the fun and excitement of a water ride.
 The “Frog Hopper” quickly “hops” young riders up 20 feet in the air, then bounces them gently back down.
 Adults and children can both enjoy this attraction, making it a great family ride.

 In 2008 Adventureland has embarked on its most extensive addition yet – a new water area named Adventure Bay.
 The first water attraction in this area is Kokomo Kove, a virtual splash factory of fun for all ages, with hundreds of ways to get wet!
 Chief "Imaginer" and CEO Jan Krantz has watched the park grow from an amusement facility in 1973, consisting of Main Street and a few rides and shows, to a full-scale 180 acre resort complete with Inn and Campground.

 In 2010 Adventureland completed it's new waterpark Adventure Bay.
 It includes 20 waterslides, Iowa's longest Lazy River, rental cabanas, a swimming pool with a swim up bar, kids splash pad, food and retail stands, an sand beach sun deck and more!
-In the 2012 summer season a 25,000 square foot wave pool and a kids activity pool were completed!!
-CLICK HERE to see a short video about our expansion for 2012.
+In the 2012 summer season a 25,000 square foot wave pool and a kids activity pool were completed, along with a swim up bar just for little ones.